daudrusyadnurdin/marketing-analysis/README.md

   **$ streamlit run streamlit_app.py --server.enableCORS false --server.enableXsrfProtection false**

-- Before deploying your job, it's a good idea to give it a meaningful name in streamlit.io.
+- Before deploying your job, it's a good idea to give it a meaningful name in **streamlit.io**.
 For example, in this task, I named it **telco-customer-churn-analysis-2025.streamlit.app**. **streamlit.app** is the default streamlit name.

 - To deploy streamlit's work, create a **runtime.txt** in the root of the github repository and fill it with **python-3.11** or another stable version.

-- Don't forget to include all the libraries imported in the Python program that we created in the **requirements.txt file**.
+- Don't forget to include all the libraries imported in the Python program that we created in the **requirements.txt** file.